-2017 New & Future City Managers Seminar
+2022 New & Future City Managers Seminar:

 The city management profession is a challenging mix of fiscal management, politics, legal issues, and public relations (to name a few).
 The California City Management Foundation is dedicated to supporting the next generation of city managers in navigating these challenges.
-Our largest effort is the annual New & Future City Managers Seminar.
+Our largest effort is the annual New & Future City Managers Seminar or “NFCM Seminar.”
+If your Assistant City Manager or someone else in your peer network could benefit from the NFCM Seminar, please share this opportunity with them!

-The NFCM Seminar is a longstanding annual workshop hosted by the California City Management Foundation, geared toward helping new City Managers and those on track to become City Managers in the future.
-In this intensive multi-day workshop in Newport Beach, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
+In this intensive multi-day workshop, senior city managers share a wide range of keen insights and legendary stories that help guide and inform participants’ career choices.
 This event is a rare opportunity for new and soon-to-be City Managers to trade ideas and receive mentoring from seasoned veterans.
-We look forward to it all year.
+We look forward to it all year!

 CCMF will host the 2022 NFCM Seminar from at The Westin Pasadena hotel.
 The Seminar will begin at 3:30 PM on Friday, November 4 and end at approximately noon on Sunday, November 6.

 All events and networking activities will be at/near the hotel.
 CCMF Foundation Circle-and-above sponsors will have the opportunity to join the opening night dinner and reception.

 What do past Seminar participants have to say?

 - Feedback from 2021 NFCM Seminar attendees